guaxinim9/quartz/content/Grim Galactic Civilization.md

 > Our distant descendants will also likely have hit diminishing returns to discovery; by then most everything worth knowing will be known by many; truly new and important discoveries will be quite rare.
 Complete introspection will be feasible, and immortality will be available to the few who can afford it.
 Wild nature will be mostly gone, and universal coordination and destruction will both be far harder than today.

 The rationalist's world is so mean it's a miracle he can live in it.
 Well, no, that's not true at all.
 He's pleased with himself, he's well fed, and he knows it all.
 That's enough to eke out a half-decent ebb and flow at least as well as any modern person.
 Is he emptyish inside?
 Who knows.
 I barely made it through adolescence before snapping out of that epistemic hole.
 Not that I'm all that.
-I'd still be stuck in it, were it not for the grace of God.
+I'd still be stuck there but for the grace of God.

 And it's wrong!
 The mind will not go in a computer!
 You have no reason to believe this will work - except your irrational dogmatic attachment to the metaphor of the brain as a computer and everything as mechanism.